Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

 Together these insights prove Theorem~\ref{thm:shortSequence}, which summarizes our result.

-\begin{theorem} The \SequenceSwapSP\ problem for financial networks with edge-ranking rules can be solved in polynomial time if, for all financial networks encountered during the sequence, the network has sufficient residuals and every node has at most a constant number of active incoming edges. \end{theorem}
+\begin{theorem} The \SequenceSwapSP\ problem for financial networks with edge-ranking rules can be solved in polynomial time if, for all financial networks encountered during the sequence, the network has sufficient residuals and every node has at most a constant number of active incoming edges. \end{theorem} \begin{openproblem*} Can the \SequenceSwapSP\ problem for financial networks with edge-ranking rules be solved in polynomial time? \end{openproblem*}